ota-meshi/eslint-plugin-regexp/docs/rules/require-unicode-regexp.md

 This rule reports regular expressions without the `u` flag.

-It will automatically add the `u` flag to regular expression where it is statically guaranteed to be safe to do so.
+It will automatically add the `u` flag to regular expressions where it is statically guaranteed to be safe to do so.
 In all other cases, the developer has to check that adding the `u` flag doesn't cause the regex to behave incorrectly.

 This rule is inspired by the [require-unicode-regexp] rule.
 The position of the report is improved over the core rule and arguments of `new RegExp()` are also checked.